yaskovdev/blog/source/_drafts/2024-12-05-can-we-write-complex-programs-in-push.md

 )
 ```

-### Translating The Indexing Operator Into Push
+### Translating The C# Indexing Operator Into Push

-The interpreter needs to access element of array elements by index quite a lot.
-Its C# version is doing it like this: `memory[i]`.
-It is called the indexing operator.
-It allows us to read or write the value of the array element at the specified index.
+The interpreter needs to access array elements by index quite a lot.
+The C# version is doing it like this: `memory[i]`.
+The `[]` is called "the indexing operator."
+It allows to read or write the array element at the specified index.

-In Push, you can only "access" the top of the stack.
-So, you need to use `integer.yank` to move the element you need to the top of the stack.
-Then you can modify the element and use `integer.shove` to put it back.
+In Push, I can only "access" the top of the stack.
+So, I need to use `integer.yank` to move the element I need to the top of the stack.
+Then I can modify the element and use `integer.shove` to move it back.
 For example,

 ```csharp
 memory[60] += 1;